RohitRajendran/components/README.md

 </div>

 This library aims to standardize the implementation and appearance of [React](https://reactjs.org/) components throughout [United Income's](https://unitedincome.com) properties.
-This library has a series of exportable components that can be reused.
-It also utilizes [Storybook](https://storybook.js.org/) to create a pseudo-design system manager that is based on the principals of [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/).
+It includes a series of exportable components derived from the [United Income Design System](https://projects.invisionapp.com/dsm/united-income-design-system/united-income-brand) that can be used across teams to build a uniform experience.

 # Getting Started 🚀